Some places were short on nurses before the virus. The pandemic is making it much worse.

 Fastaff, a company that specializes in providing travel nurses in a matter of days, is filling twice the number of orders as it did in 2019, according to Lauren Pasquale Bartlett, senior vice president of marketing.
 Aya Healthcare, which calls itself the largest travel nurse company in the United States, is experiencing “all-time-high demand” for intensive care, telemetry and medical/surgical nurses, said its president, Alan Braynin.

-In 2019, a little more than 47,000 registered nurses worked temporary jobs and 17,000 licensed practical nurses did the same, according to the U.S. Bureau of Labor Statistics.
+In 2019, a little more than 47,000 registered nurses worked temporary jobs, and 17,000 licensed practical nurses did the same, according to the U.S. Bureau of Labor Statistics.
 That is a small fraction of the 3.7 million nurses from both categories who were employed last year.

 The health-care system last year spent $6.1 billion on travel nurses, a figure that will rise by at least 10 percent this year, said Barry Asin, president of Staffing Industry Analysts, a research firm that specializes in health-care staffing.
 While covid-related hiring of supplemental health-care workers is skyrocketing, employment of other health-care workers is down sharply because of the cancellation of elective procedures and other care, Asin said.